 4.3 Reserved.

 4.4 Expected Lotto America Prize Payout Percentages.
-The Grand Prize payout shall be determined on a pari-mutuel basis.
+The Grand Prize payout shall be determined on a Pari-Mutuel basis.
 Except as otherwise provided for in these rules, all other prizes awarded shall be paid as single payment prizes.
 All prize payouts are made with the following expected prize payout percentages, which does not include any amount contributed to or held in prize reserves, although the prize payout percentages per draw may vary:

 Prize Pool Percentage Sale Percentage